Welcome back. Today we will continue with more of the common senses that are independent of scaling.

 Common sense: Team sizes should be around 10-15 people

-Once again the top-down approach is necessary, i.e. it needs to follow the top-down approach when by systems design dividing the product in smaller parts, in order to not forget important competences, like generalists and cross-functional transdisciplinary competences.
+Once again, the top-down approach is necessary, i.e., it needs to follow the top-down approach when by systems design dividing the product in smaller parts, in order to not forget important competences, like generalists and cross-functional transdisciplinary competences.

 Common sense: High complexity requires experimentation

 But, the treatment of complexity when not understanding the problem that we see in our organisation vs our product or service, has of some reason become extremely different.
 One reason for this difference, is that as humans we can adapt to the situation when having organisational problems, but the product cannot adapt, even though we cleverly add more and more safe-to-fail add-ons to our products and services.
+But the problem is that even if we humans sometimes can adapt to deficiencies in our way of working, but not always fast enough if the built-in deficiency in our way of working happened a long time ago, affecting the whole delivery.

 So, before we experiment, we always need to ask several why on the original problem, the common sense we discussed earlier, to get the root cause(s), and then and only then if we cannot solve it (them), we start our experimentation.
 This is further elaborated on in this series of blog posts regarding our problem-solving ability and how to boost it.